Hunting and Fishing

 Landowners are generally accommodating if asked and your host can help you obtain access permission.
 A fee may be required so please enquire.

-We ask that you help us preserve this valuable resource by taking only what you need for a meal or the local bag limit, whatever is less.
+We ask that you help us preserve these valuable resources by taking only what you need for a meal, or the local bag limit, whatever is less.

-Enquire with your host regarding local limits, fish and game cleaning practices.
+Enquire from your host about the local limits and fish and game cleaning practices.